Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Oh yes," Urgug agreed.
 "It is the color of a mother’s music to her infant, with bands of ambition and peace.
 The more handsome of the pair, I think."

-"Now *that* sounds like an incredible way to see the world…" Ian shook his head.
+"Now *that* sounds like an incredible way to see the world..."
+Ian shook his head.
 "I tell you lads, the more ETs I meet, the more ways I find to envy you."

 "That feeling," Urgug replied, "Is entirely mutual."